lpmunoz99/rock-paper-scissor/README.md

 # rock-paper-scissor
-This is my first JavaScropt project through The Odin Project, a simple Rock Paper Scissors game.
+This is my first JavaScript project through The Odin Project, a simple Rock Paper Scissors game.